NEUBIAS/training-resources/_modules/cloud_based_bioimage_analysis_course.md

 - [Cloud based batch analysis](../cloud_based_batch_analysis/index.html)

-As usual, each training module contains several activities that can be executed in various compute platforms.
-As a trainer, it is necessary to familiarise yourself with the material and decide what to teach.
+As usual, each training module contains several activities that can be executed on various compute platforms.
+As a trainer, it is necessary to familiarise yourself with the material before and decide which activities to teach.
 It is also highly recommended to consider our [TEACHING TIPS](https://github.com/NEUBIAS/training-resources/blob/master/TEACHING_TIPS.md).